Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: Conclusions

 \section{Conclusions}

-In this paper, we have shown that for the periodic driving protocol of the chemical potential, the DEE, calculated in the ground state of the Floquet Hamiltonian, is integer-quantized, with the integer being equal to the total number of dynamically generated Floquet Majorana edge modes.
+In this paper, we have shown that for the periodic driving protocol of the chemical potential with $\delta$-pulses, the DEE, calculated in the ground state of the Floquet Hamiltonian, is integer-quantized, with the integer being equal to the number of dynamically generated Floquet Majorana edge modes localized at each edge of the chain.
 Thus, it can be inferred that similar to the static situation, the DEE can act as a marker of Majorana edge modes even for a periodically driven Kitaev chain.
-At low frequencies, there is an apparent discrepancy and the value of $S_{D}/\ln(2)$ differs significantly from the number of Majorana end modes.
+At low frequencies, there is an apparent discrepancy and the value of $S_{D}/\ln(2)$ differs significantly from the number of Majorana end modes at each edge of the chain.
 However, this is an artefact of the finite size of the system, and we have established that the DEE saturates to an integer-quantized value at large system size $L$, even at low drive frequencies ($\omega$ of the order of the hopping amplitude $\gamma$).
 Thus, in a periodically driven chain with open boundary conditions, the DEE counts the number of edge Majorana modes correctly and therefore plays a role similar to that played by the winding number derived from the Floquet Hamiltonian in the corresponding system with periodic boundary conditions.
+Similar results can also be obtained for other periodic driving protocols (for instance, square pulse and sinusoidal modulation) of the chemical potential.
+Further, by probing the DEE, we have shown the robustness of the Floquet Majorana edge modes (zero modes and $\pi$-modes) against weak spatial disorder and temporal noise.

-If the amplitude of the nearest-neighbor hopping in the Kitaev chain is periodically modulated (see the protocol in Eq.~\eqref{eq_sym}), such that the Floquet Hamiltonian remains in the BDI symmetry class, then ``anomalous" edge modes (with Floquet quasienergies not equal to zero or $\pi$) can be dynamically generated.
+If the amplitude of the nearest-neighbour hopping in the Kitaev chain is periodically modulated (see the protocol in Eq.~\eqref{eq_sym}), such that the Floquet Hamiltonian remains in the BDI symmetry class, then ``anomalous" edge modes (with Floquet quasienergies not equal to zero or $\pi$) can be dynamically generated.
 Although these anomalous edge modes do not have a topological origin and are not associated with a winding number, we find that the DEE is able to detect the existence of the anomalous edge modes for certain ranges of driving frequencies.
-Furthermore, we illustrate that the anomalous edge modes are not robust against weak spatial disorder, and they disappear in that situation while the zero-energy Majorana modes survive.
+Furthermore, we illustrate that the anomalous edge modes are not robust against weak spatial disorder, and they disappear in that situation while the zero-energy Majorana modes survive.\\